Music Academy staff

 BMus, Dip Teach, Assoc.
 Dip Mus

 Stephen graduated from the Canberra School of Music in 1992 with a B.Mus, Distinction in Clarinet Performance.
 He also holds a Diploma of Teaching & an Assoc.
 Dip.Mus. from the University of Tasmania.
 He has performed professionally with many orchestras including Principal Clarinet with the Canberra Symphony Orchestra, The Canberra Mozart Orchestra, Canberra Pro Arte Orchestra, Canberra Choral Society Orchestra & the Llwewellyn Choir Orchestra.
-He has also performed as Soloist & Chamber musician throughout Australia & overseas in the Rotterdam Concert Hall, The Australian Embassy in London, The Esterhazy Palace, The Barbican in London, as well as live broadcasts on ABC FM, & ABC TV.
-Stephen is highly regarded as a clarinet teacher & many of his students have gone on to perform with the Australian Youth Orchestra, The Tasmanian Symphony, The Adelaide Symphony, and the Sydney Symphony Orchestra as well as furthering their studies throughout Australia & overseas including Conservatory De Versailles & The Julliard School of Music.
+He has also performed as Soloist & Chamber musician throughout Australia & overseas in the Rotterdam Concert Hall, The Australian Embassy in London, The Esterhazy Palace, as well as live broadcasts on ABC FM, & ABC TV.
+Stephen is highly regarded as a clarinet teacher & many of his students have gone on to further their studies throughout Australia & overseas.
 On two occasions his students have been selected to perform at the Encore Gala Concert in the Sydney Opera House for gaining top marks in performance in the NSW HSC.
-Stephen is the Head of Woodwind and has been teaching clarinet at CGGS since 2000.
+Stephen is currently the Head of Woodwind at CGGS and has implemented a wide range of new ensembles such as the CGGS Wind Quintet, Wind Quartet, Clarinet Ensemble, Sax Ensemble, Sax Quartet and a Double Reed Program.
+He is passionate about providing opportunities for new students to experience the joy of learning to play an instrument.

 Phone: 02 6202 6446